anderskambenders/testRepo/README.md

 New text

-Some more text for fix
+Some more text for ducks
 fix 2 changes